ensembleanalytics/ensembleci/SETUP.md

 # Timeflow Setup Instructions

-This document describes three options for deploying Timeflow.
+This document describes four options for deploying Timeflow.

 ## Timeflow Cloud

 We offer a fully managed version of Timeflow which is accessible at https://app.timeflow.systems.

-## Deploying With Docker
+## Self Managed Deployment With Docker

 The reccomended route for a self managed deployment is to use Docker.